All data estimates are based on random counts during events held in the Skaneateles area.

 - Skaneateles’ population doubles during July and August: residents traveling to Florida in the winter months as well as those who rent cottages along the lake for the duration of the summer spend their summers in Skaneateles.

 - Friday night community band concerts by the lake in July and August: between 1,000 and 1,500 people come in each week for a relaxing evening by the lake.
 Local restaurants—particularly casual dining locales—finds these concerts a significant asset.

-- Antique and Classic Boat Show: occurring the last weekend in July, this tradition welcomes 10,000 - 12,000 visitors annually.
+- Antique and Classic Boat Show: occurring the last full weekend in July, this tradition welcomes 10,000 - 12,000 visitors annually.
 Since its debut in 1995, restaurants, lodging and shopping businesses continue to benefit greatly as guests make a weekend out of the show.

-- Dickens Christmas: an estimated 5,000 visitors flood the streets of Skaneateles during each of Dickens’ four weekends between Thanksgiving and Christmas.
+- Dickens Christmas: an estimated 5,000 visitors flood the streets of Skaneateles during each of Dickens’ weekends between Thanksgiving and Christmas.
 This classic holiday celebration draws in increasingly more every year guests since its 1994 inception, and thus is a big economic boom to the retail, lodging and restaurant businesses.